jacobISU/ASCII-Pokemon/README.md

 The battle only ends when either all of the Player's pokemon or the Enemy Trainer's pokemon are all KO'd.

 ## OTHER STUFF
--PokeMarts restock all of player's inventory items back to their base value.
+- PokeMarts restock all of player's inventory items back to their base value.
--PokeCenters heal all pokemon back to full health and remove Knocked Out status.
+- PokeCenters heal all pokemon back to full health and remove Knocked Out status.
--During a battle, pokemon will do 0 damage if they miss or a turn is forfeited.
+- During a battle, pokemon will do 0 damage if they miss or a turn is forfeited.
--Pokemon can also crit.
+- Pokemon can also crit.
--If all of the Player's pokemon are KO'd, Enemy trainers will still follow but no battles will happen.
+- If all of the Player's pokemon are KO'd, Enemy trainers will still follow but no battles will happen.

-NOTE: The windows in the fight sequence aren't perfect so an additional key press is sometimes needed.
+> NOTE: The windows in the fight sequence aren't perfect so an additional key press is sometimes needed.
       For 'any key' I use 5 on the numpad but any will work.

-NOTE: Best way to experience this is to catch as many pokemon in tall grass as you can before a rival
+> NOTE: Best way to experience this is to catch as many pokemon in tall grass as you can before a rival
       or hiker gets to you.
 Otherwise you'll use a lot of potions just to survive the battle if they have a lot of pokemon.

 ## END